isifitz/CS50P_Project/planning/laptop/jaden/jaden/grocery/notes.md

 file needs a name like "house_inventory" or some shi

 ## In program itself
-you have all the seperate things as there own thing so fridge_list, panty_list, cleaning_list, etc.
+you have all the separate things as there own thing so fridge_list, panty_list, cleaning_list, etc.
 They have their own unique things like fridge is when it's old, freezer use by or some shi like that Have a "added it date" and things in that regard